INFO-4017-GROUPE-TPE/karatusba-implementation-C-/readme.md

 # to launch
   g++ the_ouput_file_name
-  for example to launche
+  for example to launche  in linux Os

-  ./Strassen in linux Os
+  ./Strassen
-  in window os just launch the
+  in window os just launch the executable file